skt-t1-byungi/tag-name-parser/README.md

 ---|---|---|---|---
 ~85 ms|~243 ms|~1.34 s|~458 ms|~333 ms

 The tag-name-parser has different purposes than other libraries.
-It does not claim to be more useful than other libraries through this benchmark.
+It does not claim to be better than other libraries through this benchmark.

 ## License
 MIT